VINAYAK9669/RegexForm/README.md

 ## Usage

-1. Click on this hosted link, then form will appear.
+1. You can access the live demo of this project on Netlify: [Live Demo](https://gilded-rolypoly-416fe5.netlify.app/).

 2. Enter user information into the respective fields.